 A great place to start living more sustainably is to think about how you, your family, your school, your business and your community can reduce, reuse and recycle.

-You can reduce waste making small changes – buy reusable rather than disposable products, taking your own bags to the supermarket, choose products with less packaging and buy only what you need.
+You can reduce waste by making small changes – buy reusable rather than disposable products, taking your own bags to the supermarket, choosing products with less packaging and buy only what you need.

 Recycle plastic, cans, glass, paper and cardboard by putting them out in your kerbside recycling service.

 We are part of the national Love Food Hate Waste NZ campaign which aims to help Kiwi families to waste less food.
 For practical tips on how to reduce your own food waste and save money, visit lovefoodhatewaste.co.nz.

 👉 NZ families waste about $560 each year on food which is thrown out uneaten

 👉 This adds up to a staggering $872 million for the whole country.